-With a shiplap background and wonderfully chippy mirror, this mantle is ready for fall.
+With a shiplap background and a wonderfully chippy mirror, this mantle is ready for fall.
 Love how the black and white check pumpkins perk up all the white and sage green pumpkins.
-Stacey at Wilshire Collections tops this mantle off with 2 awesome urns full of lamb’s ear and a harvest sign.
+Stacey at Wilshire Collections tops this fall mantle off with 2 awesome urns full of lamb’s ear and a harvest sign.

-Even if you don’t have a real fireplace, you can still create the fall mantle of your dreams.
-Lots of baskets, even a rustic chair, and an old window pane give you so much to enjoy, who needs a fireplace?
+Even if you don’t have a real fireplace, you can still create the autumn mantle of your dreams.
+Lots of fall color, even a rustic mirror, and vintage brown bottles give you so much to enjoy, who needs a fireplace?

-If you have visited Bluesky at Home, you know I love coastal colors.
-Chelsea at Making Home Base designed a gorgeous coastal inspired mantle.
+If you have visited Bluesky at Home, you know I love blues.
+Chelsea at Making Home Base designed a gorgeous coastal-inspired mantle.
 Who says that pumpkins can’t be blue?

 I love a white~painted brick fireplace.
 Another fireplace scene using a rustic chair ~ do you see a trend here?
 Heather at Beauty for Ashes artfully combined a rustic basket with the woods of the chair and the picture frame.
-Again black and white buffalo checks and black and white in the pillow, sign and throw add a classic feel.
+Again black and white buffalo checks in the pillow, sign and throw add a classic feel.
 And, of course, the pop of green (We call that plant mother~in~law’s tongue.) is always welcome.

 One Last Fall Vignette

-All of these fall decorating ideas are on my Pinterest Fall Decor Board.
+All of these fall decorating ideas are on my Pinterest Fall Home Decor Board.
 I’d love for you to drop by and follow for more ideas.